 - A visual summary of the 2016 and 2015 reports

-- Oregon Health Authority’s Public Health Division provides information about the statute, offers request and compliance forms for download, and annually reports on usage of the laws.
+- Oregon Health Authority’s Public Health Division provides information about the statute, offers request and compliance forms (for patients / for providers) for download, and annually reports on usage of the laws.

 - How to access the Oregon Death with Dignity Act